sethmlarson/sethmlarson.dev/app/markdown/2023-08-18/security-developer-in-residence-weekly-report-7.md

 * [Created an issue](https://github.com/pypi/warehouse/issues/14300) for additional hardening of PyPI projects using Trusted Publishers that want to relinquish the ability to publish through other means.
 * [Created a feature request](https://github.com/orgs/community/discussions/63041) for GitHub regarding default collaborators on GitHub Security Advisories.

-That's all for this week! 👋 If you're interested in more you can read [last week's report](http://sethmlarson.dev/security-developer-in-residence-weekly-report-6).
+That's all for this week! 👋 If you're interested in more you can read [next week's report](http://sethmlarson.dev/security-developer-in-residence-weekly-report-8) or [last week's report](http://sethmlarson.dev/security-developer-in-residence-weekly-report-6).